elgohr-update/cboulanger-docker-phpfarm/README.md

 ------------------------

-Here's a list of the extensions available in each of the PHP versions available in the Jessie image.
-It should cover all the default extensions plus a few popular ones and xdebug for debugging.
+Here's a list of the extensions available in each of the PHP versions available.
+It should cover all the default extensions plus a few popular ones, yaz for querying library databases and xdebug for debugging.

 Extension    |    ---  | PHP 7.1 | PHP 7.2 | PHP 7.3 | PHP 8.0
 ------------:|:-------:|:-------:|:-------:|:-------:|:-------: